VictorVanWeyenberg/zeta/README.md

 Pass both the `ZeroStream` and the `SeekPattern` to the `zeta::zero_stream` method.

-# Drawbacks
+## Drawbacks

 Part of the dataset is a sqlite database that holds the location of all data block in the `.dat` file of the dataset.
 By default, the crate will stream the database using sqlite HTTP VFS.
-This process can be quite slow (1.2 GB, up to 4 minutes), so as an alternative you can download the database locally and refer to it using an environment variable.
+This process can be quite slow (1.2 GB, up to 4 minutes).
+Alternatively, you can download the database locally and refer to it using an environment variable.

 ```bash